By using this site, you agree to the use of cookies.

 2. Local Info

-As a city of cultural tourism visited by people from all over Japan and the world, Kyoto will continue to provide wonder, discovery, and hospitality while ensuring the peace of mind and safety of its residents, tourists, and those who work in its tourism industry even as the threat of the novel coronavirus infectious disease continues.
+As of May 8th 2023, the legal status of the novel coronavirus (COVID-19) has changed.
+However, the virus is not expected to disappear or instantly change how it affects our health.
+Thus, as a city of cultural tourism visited by people from all over Japan and the world, Kyoto will continue to provide wonder, discovery, and hospitality while ensuring the peace of mind and safety of its residents, tourists, and those who work in its tourism industry.

-Please thoroughly practice basic COVID-19 countermeasures: Wash your hands frequently, use hand sanitizers, and wear a mask when necessary.
+• Basic COVID-19 countermeasures, including: washing your hands frequently, using hand sanitizers, and wearing a mask when necessary, are still effective.

-l Based on the decisions of individual organizations, you may be asked to wear a mask in some places.
+• Based on the decisions of individual businesses or organizations, you may be asked to practice hygiene by wearing a mask and washing or sanitizing your hands.

 https://www.japan.travel/en/practical-coronavirus-information/tips-for-a-safe-trip/

-If you have symptoms during your stay in Kyoto city
+If you wish to receive medical consultation during your stay in Kyoto City

 • In order to enjoy your trip with peace of mind, please avoid going to places at times when they are crowded as much as possible.
 There are many points of interest in Kyoto that are relatively less famous but still worth visiting, or that can be enjoyed in early morning or night when there are less people.